sakeefkarim/popaging-dataviz-UK/README.md

 ### The Challenge

 Contra previous iterations of `PopAging DataViz`, our short course will not culminate with a friendly ["Shark Tank"](https://popagingdataviz.com/shark_tank.html) competition.
 Instead, participants will be asked to (i) work in pairs; and (ii) produce simple—but elegant—visualisations in `R` with data that we provide.
-For more information, please click The Challenge tab.
+For more information, please click [here](https://popagingdataviz.uk/challenge.html).

 ### Sponsors